 “Nothing,” Vasher said.

-No, no it’s not.
+No, no it’s not, Nightblood said.
 I remember.
 You talked to that priest, told him to take care of your Breath for you, should you need it again.
 And, you gave him your army.
 It stopped moving.
 You called it a gift for the city.
 Don’t you remember?
 It was just yesterday.

 “Yesterday?”
 Vivenna asked.